MagicWRX/business-docs/TOOLS/SHARED_TOOLS_ROADMAP.md

    - Integration with `@amazing/blog-engine` and `@amazing/image-utils`

 ### 🚧 In Progress
+1. **Email Domains (Option A)**
+   - ADMIN MVP complete; customer self-serve onboarding remains

+### ✅ Recently Completed
-1. **Admin Layout** - Shared navigation/layout component
+1. **Admin Layout** (2025-12-27)
-   - Left sidebar with tool navigation
+   - Collapsible sidebar with keyboard shortcuts
-   - Active state highlighting
+   - localStorage persistence
-   - Collapsible design
+   - Section-based navigation
+   - Full TypeScript + tests

 ## Tools to Extract

+Note: This section is now primarily **historical inventory**.
+Most tools listed below have already been extracted and integrated (see **Current Status** above).
+Keep it as a reference for legacy names/paths.

 ### Priority 1: Core Admin Tools